rockwillck/Swoosh-Screen-Recorder/README.md

 Enter your values:
 `width` width of your screen recording
 `height` height of your screen recording
+`FPS Multipler` a modifier that alters the change of the recording
 ## The Pitch
 This isn't the first mouse-tracking screen recorder, and it probably isn't the best.
 But there's a reason I built SWOOSH: in all my searching, I've yet to find a cross-platform, FOSS alternative that does what I need.